renpy/renpy/sphinx/source/style.rst

 ``clear``
     Removes all properties of this style that were assigned before this style statement was run.
-This does not prevent the style from inheriting property values from its parents.
+This does not prevent the style from inheriting property values from its parents, and does not change its parent.
+To clear the parent of a style, use ``is default`` instead.

 ``take`` `style-name`
     Clears all properties of this style that were assigned before